Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Possible limitations of the causal constraints and practical considerations

+Causal relations in high-dimensional stochastic dynamical systems are most naturally, and practically, identified at the level of ensemble-averaged quantities \cite{FabriCoarseGraining}.
+Accordingly, the causal constraints introduced in the main text exploit vanishing entries of the ensemble-averaged Jacobian, $\langle \partial f_k(\mathbf{x})/\partial x^{(j)} \rangle = 0$, to suppress the corresponding state-dependent couplings $\partial f_k(\mathbf{x})/\partial x^{(j)}$ in the neural network loss.
 A complication can in principle arise in idealized systems with exact symmetries, such as the Lorenz ’63 and Lorenz ’96 systems~\cite{Lorenz,Lorenz96}.
-In such cases $R_{k,j}(dt) = 0$ can arise from exact cancellations in the ensemble average, even though $\partial f_k(\mathbf{x}) / \partial x_j \neq 0$ pointwise.
+In such cases $R^{k,j}_1 = 0$ can arise from exact cancellations in the ensemble average, even though $\partial f_k(\mathbf{x}) / \partial x^{(j)} \neq 0$ pointwise.
 One possible strategy in such idealized settings is to explicitly reduce the symmetries of the underlying dynamical system, following symmetry-reduction approaches advocated in~\cite{Predrag}.
 For example, Ref.~\cite{MIRANDA1993105} proposed a nonlinear coordinate transformation to quotient the $Z_2$ symmetry of the Lorenz ’63 system~\cite{Lorenz}, leading to the so-called ``proto-Lorenz'' system.
-In the case of the Lorenz ’96 system, defined as $\dot{u_j} = (u_{j+1}-u_{j-2})u_{j-1} - u_j +F, ~ j = 0,...,J$ with periodic boundary conditions, the model is translationally invariant, with each $u_j$ having the same ensemble mean $\langle u_j \rangle = \bar{u}$.
-In this latter case, introducing a site-dependent forcing $F_j$ is sufficient to guarantee the validity of our framework.
-For example, one could define $F_j = F + \eta_j$, with $\eta_j \sim \mathcal{N}(0, \sigma^2)$, mimicking the effect of topography, and therefore leading to a more realistic forcing term.\\

-Crucially, we argue that the limitation discussed above does not constitute a practical obstacle for reduced-order modeling of realistic, complex turbulent dynamical systems, with no symmetries.
-As discussed in~\cite{FabriCoarseGraining}, in the case of climate modeling, the \textit{effective} drift $\mathbf{f}$ inferred from data is inherently non-unique and depends on modeling choices such as variable selection, resolution, filtering, and projection onto latent representations.
-In this setting, there is no single ``true'' dynamics; instead, models are evaluated by their ability to reproduce stationary and perturbed statistics at the chosen level of coarse-graining.
-From this perspective, a vanishing short-time response $R_{k,j}(dt)=0$ provides sufficient justification to construct an effective model

-in which the structural constraint $\partial f_k(\mathbf{x})/\partial x_j=0$ is explicitly enforced.
-The validity of such constraints is then assessed by the accuracy of the resulting stationary and forced responses, rather than by comparison to a non-existent unique underlying dynamics.\\

-\paragraph*{Assessment of causal constraints.} Finally, causally constrained emulators can be readily compared with an unconstrained counterpart by evaluating their representation of the linear response operator against the FDT-based estimate in Eq.~(1) of the main text.
-Such comparisons should be performed at short time lags to avoid spurious responses that may arise at longer lags when using the FDT~\cite{FabCausal}.
-The causal constraints introduced here should be applied when they improve the representation of the response operator relative to the unconstrained model.
-In systems with exact symmetries, as discussed above, any biases introduced by the constraints will be immediately apparent in the representation of stationary variability.
+The limitation discussed above does not constitute a practical obstacle for reduced-order modeling of realistic, complex turbulent dynamical systems.
+In these realistic flows, symmetries are always broken.